Senate panel backs Trump's court pick, but Flake seeks FBI probe

 “We ought to do what we can to make sure that we do all due diligence with a nomination this important,” Flake added.

-It was unclear yet if the investigation will take place.
+It was unclear yet if the FBI investigation will take place.
 Senate Majority Leader Mitch McConnell’s office had no immediate comment.
 The committee moved to advance the nomination 11-10 on party lines, with Trump’s fellow Republicans voting yes and Democrats voting no.

-“All I’ve said to Senator Flake is I would advocate for the position he took but I don’t control that,” said Senator Chuck Grassley, the Republican chairman of the committee.
+“All I’ve said to Senator Flake is I would advocate for the position he took, but I don’t control that,” said Senator Chuck Grassley, the Republican chairman of the committee.

+Trump said he found Ford’s testimony “very compelling” and Kavanaugh’s angry and defiant response “incredible.”

+“I just want it to work out well for the country.
+If that happens, I’m happy,” Trump added.

 Just before the scheduled vote in the Judiciary Committee, Flake left the committee room to talk to some Democrats, adding new turmoil to the proceedings.
 During the delay, senators and aides could be seen in the committee room having hushed conversations, with some going back and forth to an anteroom of the committee chamber.